Movement-DAO/move-docs/docs/dao/governance/multisig.md

 2. To maintain a Multi-sig Safe threshold equal to or greater than 60 percent of the number of Signers.
 3. To execute all Multi-sig transactions in accordance with the DAO governance process.

-Multi-sig members in violation of these principles are to be removed from the Multi-sig, at the discretion of [dao-lawfirm.eth](https://dao-lawfirm.xyz).
+Signers in violation of these principles are to be removed from the Multi-sig, at the discretion of [dao-lawfirm.eth](https://dao-lawfirm.xyz).